How to Optimize Google AdWords for SEO in 2022

 Google AdWords Keyword Planner

 Google has introduced many changes to the platform in recent years.
 These changes will continue to evolve, and in the future, they will affect both users and advertisers.
-I’m going to cover the most important changes and their impact on AdWords.
-We’ll also go through some of the changes that are likely to occur, and what you should do about them.
+I will cover the most important changes and their impact on AdWords.
+We’ll also review some of the changes that are likely to occur and what you should do about them.

 Keyword planner

-One of the biggest changes to come to the Google AdWords platform is the introduction of the Keyword Planner.
-A lot of new users were confused by the interface when it was first launched.
+One of the biggest changes to the Google AdWords platform is the introduction of the Keyword Planner.
+Many new users were confused by the interface when it was first launched.
 Fortunately, it has been improved since then.

 Google AdWords Keyword Planner vs. Keyword Research Tool